tom-bjorkholm/wizard-ui-bridge/doc/wizard_tk_bridge_api.md

 - In a new window of its own: give ``parent``, the Tk widget the new window is shown over.
 This suits an application with other windows.
-  A standalone CLI program can omit both ``parent`` and ``area``; the bridge then owns the hidden root needed for this window.
 - Embedded in an area the application already built: give ``area``, the frame or other container the wizard should fill instead of a window of its own.
+- In a window of its own over a hidden root the bridge itself owns: give neither ``parent`` nor ``area``.
+This suits a standalone CLI program that has no other Tkinter code.

+At most one of ``parent`` and ``area`` may be given.

-- Either way, ``modal`` decides whether the wizard grabs its window (or the window containing ``area``) for the duration of the session, so the rest of that window is unusable meanwhile.
+Whichever of the three is used, ``modal`` decides whether the wizard grabs its window (or the window containing ``area``) for the duration of the session, so the rest of that window is unusable meanwhile.
 The application is best placed to decide this, since only it knows whether its other content should stay usable while the wizard runs.

-At most one of ``parent`` and ``area`` may be given.
-If neither is given, the bridge creates and owns a hidden root, which is useful for a standalone CLI program that has no other Tkinter code.

 <a id="wizard_tk_bridge.tk_bridge.WizardUiBridgeTk"></a>